DEShawResearch/msys/doc/source/selections.rst

   as macros, such as ``hydrogen`` ::

-    protein             # selects atoms identified as protein hydrogen            # defined by default as 'atomicnumber 1'
+    protein             # selects atoms identified as protein hydrogen            # defined as 'atomicnumber 1'

 * Comparisons: An inequality formed by two expressions, at least one of which should be a function of atom attributes::